This consultation has closed. Thank you for sharing your feedback.

-Yarra's local law around drinking alcohol in public places will expire in October this year, and we are proposing a new law to replace it.
+Yarra's local law on drinking alcohol in public places expires in October 2021, and we needed to explore options for replacing it.

-Under the proposed law, responsible drinking in public places would be allowed throughout Yarra except for:
+Under the new local law, responsible drinking in public places would be allowed throughout Yarra except for:

 - In Yarra's public parks and reserves between 9pm and 9am each day.

 - On the footpath adjoining a licensed venue when it is open and trading, except where the venue mainly sells takeaway liquor (like bottle shops).

 - Within 10 metres of the entrance and exit for public buildings or facilities that provide services to families and children (including libraries and leisure centres).

 - Around New Year's Eve, from 9pm on 30 December to 9am 1 January.

 - Around Swan Street in Cremorne and Richmond during AFL Grand Final weekend.
 This would be from 9pm the day before until 9am the day after AFL Grand Final day.

 - On any road, including while in a car.